basharast/ImMobile/development/ExtensionsTemplate/README.md

 - Code Generation
 - Set `Basic Runtime Checks` to `Default`

+## C++ Language Standard

+In some cases you may need to use the latest std version, it will not cause any issue

+as example in VS 2017:

+- Project Settings
+- C/C++ -> Language
+- At C++ Language Standard
+- Select `ISO C++ Latest Draft Standard..`

 ## Easy Testing

 The project has post command to copy the dll to extensions folder if ImMobile installed and it will run the app